 If you end up needing an expensive repair and don’t have the funds to pay for it out-of-pocket, here’s a quick list of financing options to consider.

 Getting an unsecured personal loan is one of the easiest ways to borrow cash fast.
-Apply online and, upon approval, have the money in your bank account in as little as one day.
+Apply online and, upon approval, you’ll have the money in your bank account in as little as a day.
 Look for low interest rates, minimal fees, and good customer service.

 If you need help finding your best offer, you can use our personal loan engine to get personalized offers from dozens of lenders competing for your business.
-Get your rates without hurting your credit

 2. Borrow from friends or family

 Consider asking a friend or family member if you can borrow the money.
 By doing so, you can usually pay less than you would pay to an official lender and you won’t need to pass a credit check.
 The downside?
 If something goes wrong, your personal relationship is at risk.
 Be sure to have a repayment plan in place to avoid emotional strain.

 3. 401(k) loan

 If you have a 401(k) retirement account, you may be able to take out a loan against a percentage of your funds.
-The interest rate is typically low, and the repayments will often come out of your paycheck before you receive it.
+The interest rates will be low, and you can pay the loan off by withholding a percentage of your paycheck.

-If your credit score is in the poor-to-fair range, this option is attractive because a credit check is not usually required.
+If your credit score is in the poor-to-fair range, this option is attractive because it doesn’t require a credit check.
 However, if you don’t keep up with your regular 401k contributions, your retirement savings will take a hit.

-Read about more quick ways to borrow money.
+Read about more quick ways to borrow money here.

 Get your car back on the road

-The scan itself should be around $100, but depending on the problem and the mechanic you hire, getting to the root of the problem can cost more.
-If you do end up needing financial assistance, try one of the four affordable options above.Find out what rates you can get on a personal loan now
+The scan itself should be around $100, but depending on the problem and the mechanic you hire, solving the problem can cost more.